Skip to content

 GetAll

-It returns all the user accounts, admin and non-admin.
-It returns a slice of Account instance and an error object.
+It returns all the normal and master accounts, admin and non-admin.
+It returns a slice of IAccount instance and an error object.

 if err != nil {